MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-application-unmatched-users.md

 1. Ensure that property is also present in an HR source for all people who have accounts in Microsoft Entra ID and the application.
 1. Configure inbound provisioning from that HR source to Microsoft Entra ID.
 1. Wait for the users in Microsoft Entra ID to be updated with new attributes.
-1. Update the [Microsoft Entra application provisioning attribute-mappings configuration](~/identity/app-provisioning/customize-application-attributes.md) to have this attribute be included in the matching rule.
+1. Update the [Microsoft Entra application provisioning attribute-mappings configuration](~/identity/app-provisioning/customize-application-attributes.md) and include this attribute in the matching rule.

 ### Create users in Windows Server AD for users in the application who will need continued application access